lydza/postopic/app/bower_components/require-handlebars-plugin/README.md

 ## Partial Collision

-This plugin registers every single template as a partial with it's modified module name (Slashes replaced with underscores, and no file extension).
+This plugin registers every single template as a partial with it's modified module name and no file extension.

 `App/Template/One.handlebars` is registered as `App_Template_One`